aaronamoso/Finance-Splitter/LearningPath.md

 13. Will hide the buttons and create a new branch just in case.

 14. January 9, I had to comment out the button section on the index.html because this is a new feature -- will then create a branch.

+15. The href on the index.html was incorrect therefore everytime the buttons were clicked, it directed users to the raw and not styled index css/homepage.

+16. Will continue on creating the wireframe since registration is done.
+Will clean up the overall UX for the mobile version.